 The size of a fire extinguisher is an indicator of the amount of extinguishing agent that it carries.
+Size also depends on the type of fire extinguisher.
 As you might guess, the bigger the size of a fire extinguisher, the larger the fire it can contain.

-Usually, the size is measured by the weight of the fire extinguisher: in pounds.
-The weight of the fire extinguisher varies from portable 2 pounds to wheel-carried 350 pounds.
+Usually, the size is measured by the weight of the fire extinguisher in pounds.
+Weights of fire extinguishers vary from portable 2 pounds to wheel-carried 350 pounds.

-It’s important to consider the transportation of a fire extinguisher.
-You might find yourself in a dangerous situation even if you have the right type and weight of the fire extinguisher but cannot carry it to the source of the fire.
+It’s important to consider the ability to move a fire extinguisher quickly.
+You might find yourself in a dangerous situation even if you have the right type and size of fire extinguisher but cannot carry it to the source of the fire.

 Class A Size Ratings – Water Equivalency

-Class A Size ratings tell us the water equivalency of the extinguishing agent inside the canister, which usually ranges from 1 to 40.
-1A rating is the equivalent of 1 and 1/4th gallons of water, while 2A rating means that the extinguishing agent is as efficient as throwing on 2 and ½ gallons of water; and so on.
+Class A size ratings range from 1 to 40.
+This tells us the water equivalency of the extinguishing agent inside the canister.
+1A rating is the equivalent of 1 and 1/4th gallons of water, while 2A rating means that the extinguishing agent capacity is 2 and ½ gallons of water; and so on.

 Class B Size Ratings – Range in Square Footage

 Class B ratings tell us the area in square feet that the fire extinguisher can cover, ranging from 1 to 160.
-20B would indicate that the fire extinguisher can douse a fire that has spread up to 20 square feet, while a 100B rating would indicate a potential of putting out a fire of 100 square feet; and so on.
+20B would indicate that a fire extinguisher can douse a fire that has spread up to 20 square feet, while a 100B rated extinguisher would be capable of putting out a fire up to 100 square feet, and so on.

 No Numeric Ratings

-There are no separate ratings for Class C, D, or K fires because they’re usually low-range fires from sources like electrical appliances or kitchen stoves.
-Therefore, Classes A and B size ratings apply to Class C, D, or K fires.
+There are no separate size ratings for Class C, D, or K fire extinguishers because they’re usually low-intensity fires from sources like electrical appliances or kitchen stoves.
+Therefore, the same Class A and B size ratings apply to Class C, D, or K fire extinguishers.

 Reading the Weight and Size Together